 We use a binomial model which employs the Monte Carlo method as of the grant date to determine the fair value of the Officer LTIP awards.
-For three-year performance periods commencing on or after January 1, 2022, the market condition performance measurement is based on total shareholder return relative to a defined population of peer companies (100% weighting).
-For three-year performance periods commencing between January 1, 2021 and December 31, 2021, the market condition performance measurement is based on total shareholder return relative to a defined population of peer companies (50% weighting), relative to the FTSE Residential Index (42.5% weighting) and the FTSE Office Index (7.5% weighting).
+Forthree-year performance periods commencing on or after January 1, 2024, the market performance condition is based on total shareholder return relative to the FTSE Nareit Residential Index (60% weighting) and a defined population of peer companies (40% weighting).
+For three-year performance period commencing on January 1, 2023, the market performance condition is based on total shareholder return relative to the FTSE Nareit Residential Index (60% weighting) and a defined population of peer companies (40% weighting).
+For three-year performance period commencing on January 1, 2023, the market performance condition performance period commencing on January 1, 2022, the market condition performance measurement is based on total shareholder return relative to a defined population of peer companies (100% weighting).
 The model evaluates the awards for changing total shareholder return over the term of the vesting, relative to the peer companies and relative to the FTSE indexes, and uses random simulations that are based on past stock characteristics as well as dividend growth and other factors for Elme Communities and each of the peer companies.

-The assumptions used to value the TSR portion of the officer LTIP and Prior LTIP awards were as follows:
+The assumptions used to value the TSR portion of the officer LTIP awards were as follows:

-2022 Awards 2021 Awards 2020 Awards
+2024 Awards 2023 Awards 2022 Awards

-Expected volatility (1) 35.2 % 35.5 % 17.5 %
+Expected volatility (1) 25.5 % 32.3 % 35.2 %

-Risk-free interest rate (2) 1.7 % 0.3 % 1.4 %
+Risk-free interest rate (2) 4.7 % 4.2 % 1.7 %

 Expected term (3) 3 years 3 years 3 years

-Share price at grant date \$24.54 \$23.20 \$31.50
+Share price at grant date \$ 15.31 \$ 19.04 \$ 24.54